 From inception, our operations have been funded primarily through the sales of our common stock and warrants, as well as from the issuance of convertible debt, research and clinical grants, and limited product revenue generated by the sale of our Argus II System.
-During 2016 and 2017 and the three months ended March 31, 2018, we funded our business primarily through:
+During 2016 and 2017 and the six months ended June 30, 2018, we funded our business primarily through:

-• Issuance of common stock and warrants in our rights offering in March 2017, which generated net cash proceeds of \$19.7 million.

-- Issuance of common stock in our rights offering in June 2016, which generated net cash proceeds of \$19.5 million. - Issuance of common stock through our At Market Issuance Sales Agreement during the fourth quarter of 2017 and first quarter of 2018, which has generated \$5.1 million of net cash proceeds - Revenue of \$1.0 million in the first quarter of 2018, and \$8.0 million and \$4.0 million, for the year ended December 31, 2017 and 2016, respectively, generated by sales of our Argus II product.
+- Issuance of common stock in our rights offering in June 2016, which provided net cash proceeds of \$19.5 million. - Issuance of common stock and warrants in our rights offering in March 2017, which provided net cash proceeds of \$19.7 million. - Issuance of common stock through our At Market Issuance Sales Agreement during the fourth quarter of 2017 and first quarter of 2018, which has provided \$5.1 million of net cash proceeds. - Issuance of common stock in a stock purchase agreement in May 2018, which provided net proceeds of \$10.0 million. - Revenue of \$2.9 million in the first six months of 2018, and \$8.0 million and \$4.0 million, for the year ended December 31, 2017 and 2016, respectively, generated by sales of our Argus II product.